rootpy/rootpy/README.rst

   Don't like the way your plots look in ROOT?
 Simply use rootpy to plot your ROOT histograms or graphs with matplotlib instead

-* easier manipulation of histograms and graphs. rootpy wraps ROOT histograms and graphs and implements the Python arithmetic operators
+* easier manipulation of histograms, graphs, and TVector/TLorentzVectors. rootpy provides classes which inherit from these ROOT classes which implement the Python arithmetic operators

 * an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches.